 P7003 does not deny the role of operationally justified bias in algorithmic processing as a fundamental element in information classification and decision making.
 P7003 seeks to help with distinguishing and communicating the difference between justified and unjustified bias, and thereby clarify the limits for appropriate use of that algorithmic systems.

 A call for participation in the P7003 working group has been issued with a general invitation to join the first working group meeting on May 5th 2017.
+Upcoming events are announced in the side panel on the project website.

 As part of the wider collaboration with the IEEE initiatives on ethical technological development, there will also be a short presentation and Q&A about P7003 during the webinar “The Human Standard: Why Ethical Considerations Should Drive Technological Development” on April 18th.